0 Comment

 They should look at the age group, gender mix, and educational background of the employees.

-These variables tend to play an important role in understanding the expectations of the employees from the program.
+These variables tend to play an essential role in understanding the expectations of the employees from the program.

 For example, if a workforce has a significant proportion of Gen Z and millennials; then they are likely to expect elements of digital experience, gamification, instant gratification, and social visibility in the program.